 Wright County Community Action (WCCA) completed a comprehensive community assessment to reflect the lives of our neighbors experiencing poverty within our own community.
-The assessment is part of a federal mandate, intended for Community Action Agencies around the nation, to assess and subsequently respond to, the unique needs of the area they serve.
+The assessment is part of a federal mandate, intended to assess and subsequently respond to, the unique needs of the area they serve.
 The Community Assessment will act as a planning tool for staff, policy council, and board members to use for program management.
-This assessment also meets the Federal Head Start Program Performance Standards as described in 45CFR 1302.11.
+This assessment meets the Federal Head Start Program Performance Standards as described in 45CFR 1302.11.
+Annual updates will be made in compliance with the same Performance Standards.